BLOGS

 I didn’t mention it when I met her at the conference.
 It was in 1961, when I first entered teachers’ college, that I learned about the importance of encouraging children to follow their interests and dreams by telling them that they are ‘good’ in particular areas.
 There is nothing like a bit of positive reinforcement.

 Since that first writing class I have looked back many times to see what other events might have led me to start believing that I had some ability in writing.
 I hadn’t received much encouragement in my primary school years.
 I loved reading and I always had my nose in a book.
 But at school, Composition, as it was called, was not enjoyable.
-The kids were given topics such as
+The kids were given topics such as A Day at The Beach and told to write a page or so.
+These would be taken up and returned covered in red marks indicating spelling, grammatical and punctuation errors.

 My first positive bit of feedback came in Form One (Year Seven) when I was aged thirteen.
 The teacher wrote a sentence on the board: